Skip to main content

 2 Echo Reply

 Proto - a six-bit field.
-This field is used to define if there is
+This field is used to define whether

-there is no data packet following the OAM payload.
-Value is one
+there is any data packet immediately following the OAM payload.

-from the IANA registry "BIER Next Protocol Identifiers" [RFC8296].
+the value is one from the IANA registry "BIER Next Protocol

-Reserved - a fourteen-bit field.
+Reserved - a two-octet field.
 The value MUST be zeroed on

 transmission and ignored on receipt.